Skip to main content

 The Psychology

-Bruiser mains demonstrate:
+Bruiser mains tend to show:

 • Competitive Drive: Lane kingdom is real.
 You want to win the 1v1.